manishankarjaiswal/fintech-loan-management/README.md

    - Admin users can approve/reject loan applications.
    - Admin can view all loan applications and repayment statuses.

+6. **Additional Features**:
+   - Email Notification: Send an email to the user when their loan is approved, rejected, or when a repayment is made.
+   - Interest Calculation: Automatically calculate the interest on the loan based on the tenure and interest rate provided.

 ## Tools & Technologies
 - **Backend**: Python Flask
 - **Frontend**: HTML, CSS, JavaScript